slacgismo/gismo-cloud-deploy/README.md

 (venv)$ gcd run-files -n 1 -d -f test_config.yaml
 ```
 The above command process the `first one` file of bucket defined in the `test_config.yaml`.
-Because `-d` optional command is assigned, the EKS nodes will be deleted after processing
+Because `-d` optional command is assigned, the EKS nodes will be deleted after processing.

 #### Other support command